-If an indicator of impairment exists, Gallagher performs a process to compare the investment's carrying value to an estimate of its fair value.
+If an indicator of impairment exists, Gallagher performs a process to compare the investment s carrying value to an estimate of its fair value.
 To estimate the fair value of loans, Gallagher discounts the expected future cash flows from principal and interest payments.
 This requires Gallagher to exercise significant judgment when estimating both the amount and the timing of the expected cash flows.
 To estimate the fair value of common and preferred stock investments, Gallagher looks at values established in recent recapitalizations or appraisals conducted by third parties.
 In some cases, no such recapitalizations or appraisals exist and Gallagher must perform its own valuations.
 This also requires Gallagher to exercise significant judgment.
 Even if impairment indicators exist, no write-down may be required if the estimated fair value is not less than the current carrying value or the decline in value is deemed to be temporary and Gallagher has the ability and intent to hold the investment for a period of time sufficient for the value to recover.
 When Gallagher determines that a write-down is required, it is recorded as a realized loss against current period earnings.

-Both the process to look for indicators of impairment and the method to compute the amount of impairment incorporate quantitative data and qualitative criteria including new information that can dramatically change the decision about the valuation of an investment in a very short period of time.
+Both the process to review for indicators of impairment and the method to compute the amount of impairment incorporate quantitative data and qualitative criteria including new information that can dramatically change the decision about the valuation of an investment in a very short period of time.
 The determination of whether a decline in fair value is other-than-temporary is necessarily a matter of subjective judgment.
-The timing and amount of realized losses reported in earnings could vary if management's conclusions were different.
+The timing and amount of realized losses reported in earnings could vary if management s conclusions were different.

 During the first quarter 2003, Gallagher decided to withdraw virtually all continued support for its venture capital investments, except to the limited extent needed to realize value from the remaining assets.
-Without Gallagher's support, it is doubtful that these operations will be able to execute their business plans.
-Therefore, Gallagher's investments were deemed to be other-than-temporarily impaired leading to a \$25.7 million pretax charge.
+Without Gallagher s support, it is doubtful that these operations will be able to execute their business plans.
+Therefore, Gallagher s investments were deemed to be other-than-temporarily impaired leading to a \$25.7 million pretax charge that was recorded in the first quarter of 2003.

-Due to the nature of investments, they are subject to risk and therefore, Gallagher cannot give assurance that there will not be further impairments in the future should conditions change.
+Due to the very nature of investments, they are subject to risk and therefore, further impairments could occur in the future should conditions change, which could impact the amounts reported and disclosed herein.